-\bs \ni{\bf 7.9.} Finally we consider the case $d=2.$ In this case, we know from 7.3 that $R_\ell/w_\ell\geqslant1/8$ except in the three cases mentioned there.
-So bound (7) implies that $D_\ell^{1/4}\leqslant \varphi_1(2,1/8,0.52)\leqslant 28.96.$ Hence $D_\ell\leqslant 703387$.
+\ni{\bf 7.9.} Finally we consider the case $d=2.$ In this case, we know from 7.3 that $R_\ell/w_\ell\geqslant1/8$ except in the three cases mentioned there.
+So bound (7) implies that $D_\ell^{1/4}<\varphi_1(2,1/8,0.52)< 28.96.$ Hence, $D_\ell\leqslant 703387$.
 This bound holds for the three exceptional cases of 7.3 as well.
 Since quartics of such small discriminant are all known, we know the class number of all such fields explicitly.
 In particular, the number fields are listed in t40.001-t40.057 of [1], where each file contains $1000$ number fields listed in ascending order of the absolute discriminants.
 There are altogether $5700$ number fields in the files, the last one has discriminant $713808$.
-This is more than sufficient for our purpose.
-Inspecting by hand, or using PARI/GP and a simple programme, we find that the largest class number of $\ell$ with $D_\ell\leqslant 703387$ is $64.$ The corresponding number field has discriminant $654400$ with a defining polynomial $x^4-2x^3+27x^2-16x+314.$
+So [1] is more than adequate for our purpose.
+Inspecting by hand, or using PARI/GP and a simple program, we find that the largest class number of an $\ell$ with $D_\ell\leqslant 703387$ is $64.$ The corresponding number field has discriminant $654400$ with a defining polynomial $x^4-2x^3+27x^2-16x+314.$ 1mm